wangziqi2013/wangziqi2013.github.io/_posts/2020-09-06-micro-pages.markdown

 1. Using a small counter array to track access statistics for large main memory, assuming that most computation will only be conducted on a small range of pages.

+2. Using a 4096-entry CAM array in the memory controller to perform address remapping in a brute-force manner.

 **Lowlight:**